csci104/site/labs/lab4/index.md

 Compiling a multi-file program requires two main steps: compiling each .cpp file separately, and putting them all together to form the executable.
 The first step is know as compilation, during which the compiler checks for syntax and semantic mistakes, such as missing semicolons, calling a function that's not declared, or returning the wrong type in a function.
-The second step is known as linking, during which the linker "links" your function calls - it finds the where the body of a function is so that it knows what line to execute when you call that function.
+The second step is known as linking, during which the linker "links" your function calls - it finds where the body of a function is so that it knows what line to execute when you call that function.

-When you compile a program with `g++ -g -Wall charizard.cpp -o charizard`, you are actuallying compiling and linking it.
+When you compile a program with `g++ -g -Wall charizard.cpp -o charizard`, you are actually compiling and linking it.
 It turns out that it's possible to do them separately.
 This comes in handy when you have multiple files in your project.
 When you change one of the files, you can re-compile only files that depend on the change, and run linker, without having to re-compile the entire project.